snackabra/docs/README.rst

 .. code-block:: console

     $ make html  # you sometimes need to run this twice
+    $ make jslib # optional - this just copies over from ../snackabra-jslib
     $ open index.html  # should open nicely, note this is root dir

 Note that the makefile will copy the results from the 'build'